 In general, a maximum of 49% of the net assets of the Sub-Fund may be invested in liquid funds.
 However, depending on the market position, the net assets of the Sub-Fund may also be held in liquid funds subject to the legally permissible (short-term) limits and an exception to these and the other abovementioned investment limits is permitted.
-In addition, depending on the assessment of the market situation, a short-term exception to the abovementioned investment in liquid funds is

-Asset allocation describes the share of investments in specific assets. permitted if, in such case, the investment focus is, on the whole, adhered to when including the liquid funds.
+In addition, depending on the assessment of the market situation, a short-term exception to the abovementioned investment focal points is permitted and investment in liquid funds is permitted if, in such case, the investment focus is, on the whole, adhered to when including the liquid funds.